bryhlee/bryhlee.github.io/index.md

 ## Biography
 <img id="bio-portrait" src="/assets/img/me2.jpg">

 Hi all - welcome to my personal website.
-My name is Bryson Lee, and I create software for Animation, Cinematics, VFX, and Video Game studios.
-Currently, I am a senior at Santa Clara University studying Computer Science and Engineering with an emphasis in Software Engineering and Computer Graphics Systems.
+My name is Bryson Lee, and I am a software engineer in studio production engineering, tools development, and pipeline technical direction.
+I primarily emphasize in creative content production systems for visual effects, 3D animation, cinematics and game development studios.
+I am a senior at Santa Clara University studying Computer Science and Engineering with an emphasis in Software Engineering and Computer Graphics Systems.

 During the summer of 2017, I worked as a Pipeline Engineering Intern at [Industrial Light and Magic](http://www.ilm.com/).
-During my time there, I collaborated with [Walt Disney Animation Studios](https://www.disneyanimation.com/) and [Pixar Animation](https://www.pixar.com/) to develop new rendering queuing systems, rebuild global studio tools, and improve core elements of ILM's media creation pipeline.
-I also worked together with motion capture TDs and VFX supervisors to support new and advanced forms of assets in a distributed artist workflow.
+While there, I collaborated with [Walt Disney Animation Studios](https://www.disneyanimation.com/) and [Pixar Animation](https://www.pixar.com/) to develop new rendering queuing systems, rebuild global studio tools, and improve core elements of ILM's media creation pipeline.
+Together with motion capture TDs and VFX supervisors, I facilitated projects to incorporate new and  advanced forms of assets in a distributed artist workflow.

-Prior to ILM, I worked at Disney Interactive as a Software Engineering Intern where I developed several technologies to support their growing asset management infastructure, and spearheaded multiple initiatives to revamp their creative content pipeline.
+Prior to ILM, I was a Software Engineering Intern at Disney Interactive where I developed several technologies to support their growing asset management infrastructure, and spearheaded multiple initiatives to revamp their creative content pipeline.

-As a contributer to the computer graphics and SIGGRAPH community, I am the president and founder of Santa Clara University's SIGGRAPH Student Chapter, a chartered [ACM chapter](https://www.siggraph.org/connect/student-chapters) that runs educational workshops for topics in computer graphics and interactive media.
+Computer Graphics is both my academic specialization and my primary professional interest.
+As a contributor to the computer graphics and SIGGRAPH community, I am the founding president of Santa Clara University's SIGGRAPH Student Chapter, a chartered [ACM chapter](https://www.siggraph.org/connect/student-chapters) that runs educational workshops for topics in computer graphics and interactive media.

+I look forward to this coming fall, where I will be pursuing an M.S.
+Computer Science at USC with a [concentration in Creative Technology and Multimedia Systems](https://www.cs.usc.edu/academic-programs/masters/multimedia-creative-technologies/).

 In my free time, you can usually find me reading computer graphics journals, composing music, playing piano, or [destroying my opponents as a D.Va main](https://en.wikipedia.org/wiki/D.Va).